 Employers are obliged to protect their employees right of privacy and health.
 They must therefore prevent mobbing, act against employees who mob others and take all possible measures to prevent mobbing in their companies.
 Employees have a number of legal opportunities to defend themselves against mobbing.
 They can also file a complaint with the responsible officials within the company.
 They have the right to demand that mobbing co-workers, superiors or employers cease and desist, and they can assert compensation for damages and damages for pain and suffering.

-Furthermore, affected parties can now also invoke the General Anti-Discrimination Act (Allgemeines Gleichbehandlungsgesetz - AGG), which came into force on 18 August 2006, in cases of discrimination due to race or ethnic origin, gender, religion or convictions, disability, age or sexual identity.
+Furthermore, affected parties can also invoke the General Anti-Discrimination Act (Allgemeines Gleichbehandlungsgesetz - AGG), which came into force on 18 August 2006, in cases of discrimination due to race or ethnic origin, gender, religion or belief, disability, age or sexual identity.
 Sexual harassment at the workplace and harassment linked to one of the discrimination characteristics cited above are also considered to constitute discrimination in terms of the legal definition.
-The General Anti-Discrimination Act regulates rights and measures that employers can take to prevent discrimination and protect employees¿ rights.
-For the first time, the fight against discrimination is also being supported institutionally through the establishment of a Federal Anti-discrimination Office at the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth.
-Whoever believes that they are being discriminated against or harassed for reasons of race or ethnic origin, gender, religion or convictions, disability, age or sexual identity can contact the Anti-discrimination Office.
+The General Anti-Discrimination Act regulates rights and measures that employers can take to prevent discrimination and protect employees rights.
+The fight against discrimination is also being supported institutionally through the establishment of a Federal Anti-Discrimination Agency at the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth.
+Whoever believes that they are being discriminated against or harassed for reasons of race or ethnic origin, gender, religion or belief, disability, age or sexual identity can contact the Anti-Discrimination Agency.